jncraton/web-apps-cpsc2330/lectures/19-variables.md

 ## Declaring Variables

 - You must tell JavaScript you're creating one
-- This reserves a space in memory for its value
 - Keywords `var`, `let`, and `const` are used

 ## The `var` Keyword

 - The original way to declare variables in JavaScript
-- Still seen in older codebases, important to understand
+- Should generally be avoided
-- Known for its unique scope and hoisting behaviors
+- Known for its *unique* scope and hoisting behaviors

 ## `var` Scope